greengorych/greengorych.io/docs/reference/wsl-distribution-conf.md

 ---
 description: >-
   Reference for the WSL distribution configuration file wsl-distribution.conf, covering all available sections and settings.
+title: >-
+  Reference for the WSL distribution configuration file wsl-distribution.conf
 ---

 # wsl-distribution.conf